RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

     - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
     - The Arduino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
     - The total mWh supplied is equal to (1.5V x 4) x 3500 = 21,000mWh
-    - The time the Arduino will be on is 10 seconds every 5 minutes
     - Therefore, the energy used during the "while on" mode is (28mA x 5V) x (10s / 3600s) = .07778mWh
     - The average power is .07778 / (5min / 60min) = 0.933mW
     - The total power used by both sensors and the Arduino is .933mW + .33mW + .0828mW = 1.346mW